 The SMACNA manual states that no gutter length should exceed 50 feet without an expansion joint to allow for movement due to temperature changes.
 While planning expansion joint locations, remember that an expansion joint acts as a dam in the gutter system, so the number and placement of downspouts will be effected.

 Gutter splash guards must be installed on all inside corners, or anywhere two roof lines meet to form a valley.
 The valley acts to concentrate a higher volume of water (from both roof sections) in one channel leading down to the intersection of two gutters.
 Splash guards prevent the rain water from over shooting the gutter.

 A very important aspect of the gutter installation is the gutter sealer used for the corners and end caps.
 All corners and end caps must be completely sealed.

 I use Ruscoe (self leveling) Nitrile Rubber gutter sealant.
 This sealant is resistant to all climate conditions, fungus, many acids, salt and many chemicals.
 It Forms a permanent, flexible bond which will withstand below zero temperatures and extreme heat.

 Getting the water out of the gutter is the most important thing.
-Remember that gutters are only there to catch the water,not hold it.
-Heavy downpours can overwhelm a gutter system that just meets the minimum requirements.
+Remember that gutters are only there to catch the water, not hold it.
+Heavy rain can easily overrun a gutter system with just the minimum number of downspouts.

-The outlet from the gutter to the downspout is drilled with a whole saw.
-(NO "X" Cuts).
-The outlet is snapped in place and then sealed.
-Downspouts are secured to these outlets, sometimes referred to as (drop outs).
+The outlet from the gutter to the downspout should be drilled with a whole saw or a punch.
+Some installers will actually cut an X slot into the bottom of the gutter and attach the downspout to the bent down metal flanges.
+The outlet is then snapped in place and sealed.
+Downspouts are secured to these outlets,

 Using larger downspout outlets and sloping the gutter towards the outlets not only allows the gutter to drain faster but also aids in flushing the gutter debris out when it rains.